 Though Mariner of the Seas is a smaller ship in the Royal Caribbean fleet, it never felt small.
 By that same notion, it never felt too large.
-Space is used well and it's evident Royal Caribbean spent time looking at how to keep passengers out of each other's way.
-We floated from place to place, ate, got drinks, played mini-golf and watched movies by the pool and the only time we stood in line or really even saw lines was at the Sky Pad, FlowRider and water slides, and even those lines moved quickly.
+Space is used well, and it's evident Royal Caribbean spent time looking at how to keep passengers out of each other's way.
+We floated from place to place, ate, got drinks, played mini-golf and watched movies by the pool, and the only time we stood in line or really even saw lines was at the Sky Pad, FlowRider and water slides, and those moved quickly.
 Even in Windjammer Marketplace, the ship's buffet, we found there were few issues with wait times.

 Overall, Mariner of the Seas was a delight.
 Every part of the ship delivered on its promise and our one regret was that our sailing was only two nights.
 We could have used more time to enjoy the "have fun, you're on vacation" energy that emanated from everyone onboard.

 The vast majority of passengers on Mariner of the Seas hail from the United States, especially the Miami drive-to market.
 Expect to hear a lot of Spanish onboard, with signage in English but most announcements provided in English and Spanish.
 Our fellow passengers were younger, with a good number of young families and millennials onboard.

 Daytime: The dress code on Mariner of the Seas is casual during the day, with everyone dressing for the climate of the destination they're sailing in.
 In warmer climates, you'll see plenty of people in shorts, T-shirts and bathing suits.